seandstewart/bardly/pending/romances/cymbeline/uncut.md

 shall find us in our salt-water girdle: if you
 beat us out of it, it is yours; if you fall in
 the adventure, our crows shall fare the better
-for you; and there’s an end.
+for you; and there's an end.

 **CAIUS LUCIUS**
 So, sir.

 **CYMBELINE**
-I know your master’s pleasure and he mine:
+I know your master's pleasure and he mine:
-All the remain is ‘Welcome!’
+All the remain is 'Welcome!'

 *Exeunt*